 To get in, we had to show a security guard our pilgrim’s passports.
 He took some time to look them over.
 I’m not sure what he was checking, but I believe he was making sure that we walked at least 100 kilometers.
 Lugo is almost exactly 100 kilometers from Santiago, which is why we chose it.
 I also think he was making sure we had stamps from albergues along the way.
 You see, the stamps aren’t just for fun; they are to make sure you don’t just take a bus.
 Granted, it still wouldn’t be too difficult to fake it, but honestly who would want to do that?

 Soon the security guard let us inside.
 We turned a corner and found ourselves in a queue.
 I was afraid that we’d have to wait for a long time, since our Spanish professor said that it can take hours.
 But there were only about ten people ahead of us, and the line moved fast.
 As in a government office, a monitor over the door displayed the number of an available desk.

 Soon it was my turn.
 I walked up, said hello, and the woman handed me a short form to fill out with basic information.
-One of the questions was whether I completed the camino for reasons of sport, tourism, spirituality, or religion.
+One of the questions was whether I had completed the camino for reasons of sport, tourism, spirituality, or religion.
 The truth is, probably tourism would have been the most honest answer.
-But a friend of ours advised us that the certificate they give to tourists is far uglier than the one they give to spiritual or religious pilgrims; so with some misgivings, I put down spirituality.
+But a friend of ours advised us that the certificate they give to tourists is far uglier than the one they give to spiritual or religious pilgrims; so, with some misgivings, I put down spirituality.
 In an instant she handed me my certificate.

 It was marvelous.
-The whole thing was written in Latin—they even translated my name!
+The whole thing was written in Latin—they had even translated my name.
 A medieval image of Santiago sat atop the upper right corner; and across the left side was a charming, floral motif.
 I loved it.
 Soon the certificate was safely stowed away in a little tube they sold me for two euros, and we were out on the street again.
 We had officially, certifiably, formally walked the camino.
 We even had receipts to prove it.